Formats and related files

-The amount appropriated (and the amount of expenditure incurred) may differ from the amount managed against the CRRF.
+The amount of expenditure incurred may differ from the amount managed against the CRRF.

-For each initiative, the net expected fiscal cost (as estimated at the time the decision is made) on net core Crown debt is managed against the CRRF.
+For each initiative, the net expected fiscal cost (as estimated at the time the decision is made) on the Crown's net debt is managed against the CRRF.

-The amount appropriated represents the authority to incur expenditure (either operating or capital) rather than the net expected fiscal cost on net core Crown debt.
+The amount appropriated represents the authority to incur expenditure (either operating or capital) rather than the net expected fiscal cost on the Crown's net debt.
 In some cases, the appropriated amount and net expected fiscal cost will be the same.
 For others these two figures will be different.
-Two examples of this are: Loans to Air New Zealand (where expected repayments reduce the expected fiscal cost on net core Crown debt but not the appropriated amount) and the Small Business Cashflow Scheme (where valuation losses from the loans require an appropriation but do not have a fiscal cost on net core Crown debt and where repayments are also expected).
+Two examples of this are: Loans to Air New Zealand (where expected repayments reduce the expected fiscal cost on the Crown's net debt but not the appropriated amount) and the Small Business Cashflow Scheme (where valuation losses from the loans require an appropriation but do not have a fiscal cost on the Crown's net debt and where repayments are also expected).